-Many of the species of birds that are barely surviving, or are slowly losing their fight for survival are in trouble because of curtailment of a favorable territory in which to carry on their breeding functions, in which to rest on migratory flights, orin which, on winter grounds, to pursue a constant quest for food.
+Many of the species of birds that are barely surviving, or are slowly losing their fight for survival are in trouble because of curtailment of a favorable territory in which to carry on their breeding functions, in which to rest on migratory flights, or, in which, on winter grounds, to pursue a constant quest for food.
 The breeding and food gathering difficulties may be associated with the loss of critical spacial needs of individual pairs.
 The California Condor, the Whooping Crane, and several of the varieties of Prairie Chickens have been losing ground, not so much because of persecution by man as through the gradual attrition of their ancestral habitats.
-Though man is responsible for this whittling down, the decrease im wild life is indirect and unplanned, not a frontal, purposeful attack as it was on Passenger pigeons, Great Auks, and Buffalo.
+Though man Course of the is responsible for this whittling down, the decrease in wild has been life is indirect and unplanned, not a frontal, purposeful attack as it was on Passenger pigeons, Great Auks, and Buffalo.

-Until recently most birds have not been threatened by the

-activities of man.
+Until recently most birds have not been directly threatened by the activities of man.
 This is because as a class they are remarkably adaptive.
 Even though enormous tracts of land have been cleared in the mid-western states the total number of birds has not apparently diminished.
 Certain forest species, of course, are less numerous, but many other kinds are more abundant than ever before.
 Some varieties of woodpeckers, nuthatches, hawks, and owls are undoubtedly rarer.
-On the other hand the birds which prefer semi-open country, bushy sprout land, and second growth forest have probably multiplied greatly.
-Among these latter species are several kinds of warblers, many of the sparrows, and their allies, cuckoos, some of the thrushes, and crows.
+On the other hand, the birds which prefer semi-open country, bushy sprout land, and second growth forest have probably multiplied greatly.

+Among these latter species are several kinds of warblers, many of the sparrows and their allies, cuckoos, some of the thrushes, and crows.
 It can hardly be doubted that Blue-winged and Golden-winged Warblers, Chestnut-sided Warblers, Song Sparrows, Robins, Bluebirds until very recently, and Crows are much more plentiful than they were in pioneer days.
 The three warblers favor sprout land and young second growth forest as nesting habitats; Song Sparrows are bush and ground nesting birds; Robins and Bluebirds, as everyone who has ever lived in a suburb or on a farm knows adapt readily to a human environment, nesting around buildings and in bird boxes put up to attract them.
 Robins are able to extract for themselves and their young an ample supply of worms from that favorite foraging place, the well kept watered lawn.
-How many of us are not familiar with the sight of a fat robin running in short spurts across a lawn, nausing, cocking its head to one side - to listen we were told as children, but much more likely to look - and of a sudden probing deep into the soft soilto pull out with braced legs and arching neck a long rubbery sarth by modern technology worm chlorinated hydrocarban The synthesis by modern technology of Arganic insecticides during World War II and their wide-spread use to control insect infestations and insect pests have caused and decline in the populations in the United States of several species of birds.
-Some of the chemicals in this class of poisons are toxic to plants and are used as weed killers and defoliants.
-They have foreign to the environment no natural counterparts and therefore are substances/which organisms have evolved no defenses against - no means for chemical breakdown and elimination.
+How many of us are not familiar with the sight of a fat robin running in short spurts across a lawn, pausing, cocking its head to one side -- to listen we were told as children, but much more likely to look -and of a sudden probing deep into the soft soil to pull out with braced legs and arching neck a long rubbery worm?